MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/permissions.md

     :::image type="content" source="media/manage-security-all-pipelines.png" alt-text="Manage security for all pipelines in a project. ":::

-1. Modify the permissions associated with a [Azure DevOps group](../../organizations/security/permissions.md) (example: Build Administrators) or [individual user](set-permissions.md).
+1. Modify the permissions associated with an [Azure DevOps group](../../organizations/security/permissions.md) (example: Build Administrators) or [individual user](set-permissions.md).

 1. Set permissions by selecting **Allow** or **Deny** for the permission for a security group or an individual user.